Measuring your riser’s grip interface for verification

 What you’ll need

-Best case scenario would be to have a caliper/micrometer but a ruler or even a nicely cut piece of millimeter paper will do.
+The best-case scenario would be to have a caliper/micrometer, but a ruler or even a nicely cut piece of millimeter paper will do.

 A protractor may help!